Nominations for our 2020 Conservation Award are now open.

 6) If a project was deemed sufficiently unfinished, it may be rejected but would be eligible for re-submission upon completion.

-7) If a project was unsuccessful in one year, it may be re-submitted again in subsequent years.
+) If a project was unsuccessful in one year, it may be re-submitted again in subsequent years, for up to 3 years, and thereafter will be disqualified on the basis that it had been submitted on three occasions.

 8) The winner receives an illuminated Certificate, signed by the Chairman of the Group, The Secretary of the Group and the Chairman of the Casework Committee and an 18” bronze disc recording the name of the winner and the year, for display on or in the building, subject to any necessary planning consents.